Magnetism in Gemstones

 2.49ct., Weak, SI 69

-Increasing concentrations of both ferric iron (Fe3+) and ferrous iron (Fe2+) together leads to purer blue color (D'Ippolito et. al., 2015).
+Increasing concentrations of both ferric iron (Fe3+) and ferrous iron (Fe2+) co-jointly leads to purer blue color (D'Ippolito et. al., 2015).
 This also results in stronger magnetism.
 The purer-blue Spinel shown below (left) has 3 times the magnetic susceptibility as the gray-blue gem (right).
-The gray-blue gem on the right has lower total iron content and presumably a higher percentage of Fe2+ relative to Fe3+.
+The gray-blue gem on the right has lower total iron content and presumably a higher percentage of Fe2+ (gray color) relative to Fe3+ (higher magnetic susceptibility).

 Medium Blue Spinel, Sri Lanka